2022–23 Liverpool F.C. season

-The season is the first since 2015–16 without Sadio Mané, who transferred to Bayern Munich, and the first since 2014–15 without Divock Origi, who departed to AC Milan.
+This season was the first since 2015–16 without Sadio Mané, who transferred to Bayern Munich and the first since 2013–14 without Divock Origi, who departed to AC Milan.
+At the end of the season, it was announced that Roberto Firmino, James Milner, Alex Oxlade-Chamberlain and Naby Keïta were confirmed to leave the club as their contracts would not be renewed.